MicrosoftDocs/win32/desktop-src/Controls/lvm-sortitemsex.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LVM\_SORTITEMSEX message

 Uses an application-defined comparison function to sort the items of a list-view control.
 The index of each item changes to reflect the new sequence.
-You can send this message explicitly or by using the [**ListView\_SortItemsEx**](listview-sortitemsex.md) macro.
+You can send this message explicitly or by using the [**ListView\_SortItemsEx**](/windows/win32/Commctrl/nf-commctrl-listview_sortitemsex?branch=master) macro.

 ## Parameters